evolbioinfo/goalign/docs/commands/mask.md

 This will replace 10 positions with N|X from the 10th position.

+If `--no-gaps` is specified, then does not replace gaps.

 If `--ref-seq` is specified, then coordinates are considered on the given reference sequence without considering gaps.
 In that case, if the range of masked sites incorporates gaps in the reference sequence, these gaps will also be masked in the output alignment.